allegroai/clearml-session/README.md

                         or previously used one) --username USERNAME   Advanced: Select ssh username for the interactive session (default: `root` or previously used one)
+  --randomize           Advanced: Recreate a new random ssh password for the interactive session options:
+                        `--randomize` one time recreate, --randomize `always` create a new random password for every session
   --force-dropbear [true/false]
                         Force using `dropbear` instead of SSHd --disable-store-defaults
-                        If set, do not store current setup as new default configuration --verbose             Advanced: If set, print verbose progress information, e.g. the remote machine setup process log
+                        If set, do not store current setup as new default configuration --disable-fingerprint-check
+                        Advanced: If set, ignore the remote SSH server fingerprint check --verbose             Advanced: If set, print verbose progress information, e.g. the remote machine setup process log
   --yes, -y             Automatic yes to prompts; assume "yes" as answer to all prompts and run non-interactively